Xiangjiaba–Shanghai HVDC system

 The Xiangjiaba–Shanghai HVDC system is a ±800 kV, 6400 MW high-voltage direct current transmission system in China.
 The system was built to export hydro power from Xiangjiaba Dam in Sichuan province, to the major city of Shanghai.
 Built and owned by State Grid Corporation of China (SGCC), the system became the world’s largest-capacity HVDC system when it was completed in July 2010, although it has already been overtaken by the 7200 MW Jinping–Sunan HVDC scheme which was put into operation in December 2012.
 It also narrowly missed becoming the world’s first 800 kV HVDC line, with the first pole of the Yunnan–Guangdong project having been put into service 6 months earlier.

-It was also the world’s longest HVDC line when completed, although that record is also expected to be overtaken early in 2013 with the completion of the first bipole of the Rio Madeira project in Brazil.
+It was also the world’s longest HVDC line when completed, this record having been taken in 2014 by the Rio Madeira project in Brazil.

 Various values are quoted for the length of the Xiangjiaba–Shanghai DC line, ranging from 1907 km to 2070 km, but in any event the line is significantly longer than that of the 1700 km Inga–Shaba project in Democratic Republic of Congo which had held the record since 1982.
 Significant design and development work had to be performed to qualify the specialised equipment for operation at 800 kV.
 The design is a bipolar system with overhead lines for the high-voltage conductors and ground return for the neutral current.
 However, because of the very high operating voltage and power, each pole contains two twelve pulse bridges in series at each end.